- 1 Introduction

 Go to Company->User, and locate the user.
 Edit it, and check its privilege.
 You should be able to see which group it belongs to.
 Then you can choose the group for the user.

-After checking the access control of the user, you have to also check the access control of product/project, if the user still can't access to the product/project.
+After checking the Privilege of the user, you have to also check the Privilege of product/project, if the user still can't access to the product/project.

 Go to Product/Project->Overview, and check the access control there.